flipzoom/InputfieldRepeaterMatrixDuplicate/README.md

 - Dynamic reloading and adding of repeater items cannot be registered.
 Several interfaces and events from the core are missing.
 The initialization occurs only once after the page load event

 ### Changelog
+2.0.0
+- Feature: Copy multiple items at once!
+The fundament for copying multiple items was created by [@Autofahrn](https://processwire.com/talk/profile/5384-autofahrn/) - THX!
+- Feature: Optionally you can disable the copy and/or paste dialog
+- Bug fix: A fix suggestion when additional and normal repeater fields are present was contributed by [@ngrmm](https://processwire.com/talk/profile/3649-ngrmm/) - THX!

 1.0.4
 - Bug fix: Various bug fixes and improvements in live synchronization
 - Bug fix: Items are no longer inserted when the normal save button is clicked.
 Only when the past button is explicitly clicked